Maureen is smiling. Her hair is pulled up into a high ponytail.

 2022

 Maureen holds a BA degree from Northeastern Illinois University, University Without Walls Program, focused on community health, culture, and aging.
-In 2022, she became a certified Community Resiliency Model (CRM) teacher, through training with the Trauma Resource Institute.
+She is also a certified Community Resiliency Model (CRM) teacher.
 Maureen is currently pursuing her MPH degree at Northeastern Illinois University.
 Her passions include social justice, public health, social work, end-of-life care, and equity in healthcare.

 Interests